NATIONAL SEWING MONTH

 NATIONAL SEWING MONTH HISTORY HISTORY

-National Sewing Month began in 1982 by proclamation of President Ronald Reagan.
+National Sewing Month began in 1982 with the proclamation by President Ronald Reagan.
 The Sewing and Craft Alliance and the American Sewing Guild serve as sponsors.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!